 Even though fasting has become more popular over recent years, most mainstream adherents follow a process called “intermittent fasting,” which entails small windows of daily eating and 16 – 20 hours of fasting per day.

 This methodology can have tremendous benefits for cognition including increased BDNF (fertilizer for the brain), which supports memory and learning ability.
-Animal research also suggests this calorie restriction can protect the brain from neurodegenerative diseases like Alzheimer’s, Parkinson’s, and Huntington’s disease.
+Animal research also suggests this calorie restriction can protect the brain from neurodegenerative problems like memory issues, Parkinson’s, and Huntington’s issues.

 But sometimes, fasting for longer stretches is even more effective.
 Below we’ll explain what benefits come from multi-day fasts and how to survive them.